gabrielfalcao/lettuce/docs/reference/features.rst

 TotalResult.features_ran
 ^^^^^^^^^^^^^^^^^^^^^^^^

-integer, the total of features ran
+Integer, the total of features ran

 TotalResult.features_passed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-integer, the total of features passed
+Integer, the total of features passed

 TotalResult.scenarios_ran
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-integer, the total of scenarios ran
+Integer, the total of scenarios ran

 TotalResult.scenarios_passed
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-integer, the total of scenarios passed
+Integer, the total of scenarios passed

 TotalResult.steps
 ^^^^^^^^^^^^^^^^^

-integer, the number of steps that were supposed to run
+Integer, the number of steps that were supposed to run

 TotalResult.proposed_definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-a list of :ref:`step-class` that have no :ref:`step-definition`
+A list of :ref:`step-class` that have no :ref:`step-definition`

 .. _scenario-class:
 Scenario